searchspring/snap/packages/snap-preact-components/src/components/Organisms/Facet/readme.md

 ## Usage

 ### facet
-The required `facet` prop contains a reference to any single facet object within the the facets store array.
+The required `facet` prop contains a reference to any single facet object within the facets store array.

 ```jsx
 <Facet facet={controller.store.facets[0]} />